History of Destin

 Located in the Florida Panhandle, the City of Destin has a rich historical heritage dating back to American Indian inhabitants as early as the seventh century A.D.
 Spanish explorers surveyed Florida in 1538.
 Don Francisco Tapia was commissioned to survey the Florida coast and in 1693, drew the first known map of East Pass and its shores.

-Destin traces its immediate history to a fisherman, Captain Leonard Destin, who moved here from New London, Connecticut, and settled in Northwest Florida in about 1845.
+Destin traces its immediate history to a fisherman, Captain Leonard Destin from New London, Conn., who began sailing and fishing the gulf waters around 1835 and, through series of mishaps, permanently settled in Destin in about 1850-1852.
 Captain Destin pioneered the fishing industry and Destin has maintained this heritage to the present.

 Read "...
 And The Roots Run Deep" - a short story history of Destin by Vivian Foster Mettee and Associates.